 Today, at Salesforce, we’ve expanded the scope of the V2MOM to both individuals and teams across the company: Each year, every single department and every single employee drafts their own.
 As a result, this practical exercise in raising our corporate consciousness and courses through the entire organization from top to bottom.

 And to foster transparency, we publish every V2MOM on our corporate social network Chatter instead of hiding them in a vault.

 Anyone can look up any employee’s V2MOM to see how each plans to contribute to our company’s future.
 We even built an app that allows every employee to track their progress on each item in their V2MOM.

 The V2MOM has been used to guide every decision at Salesforce — from those we made in 1999 to the decisions we make today as the largest high-tech employer in San Francisco.
 I've also introduced it to other business leaders.

 The beauty of the V2M0M is that the same structure works for every phase in the life cycle of an organization.
 We've used it as a business plan for our start-up, and we find the same construct to be effective for outlining the annual goals of a public company.

-At salesforce.com, everything we do in terms of organizational management is based on our V2MOM.
-It is the core way we run our business; it allows us to define our goals and organize a principled way to execute them; and it takes into consideration our constant drive to evolve.
-The collaborative construct works especially well for a fast-paced environment.
-It is challenging for every company to find a way to maintain a cohesive direction against a backdrop that is constantly changing, but V2MOM is the glue that binds us together.
+The collaborative construct works especially well for a fast-paced environment and times of crisis.
+It is challenging for companies to find ways to maintain a cohesive direction against a backdrop that is constantly changing, but V2MOM is the glue that binds us together.